Kingdom of Rob: Geography

 The area controlled by Rob included Madr (or Malr), Kah (modern Kahmard), and the unidentified locations of Rizm and Gandar.
-During the 7th century CE, it also controlled Samingan (modern Haibak).
+During the 7th century CE, it also controlled Samangan (modern Haibak).
 Khodadad Rezakhani considered the area of Warnu to be too far away from Rob to realistically be under its control.

 The kingdom of Rob was bordered by the regions of Guzgan to the northwest and Kadagistan to the east.
 To the south was the major city of Bamiyan, which only rarely is mentioned in documents from Rob, probably because of the large mountain range separating the two areas.

 History

 The Alchon Huns ruler Mehama appears in a letter in the Bactrian language he wrote in 461-462 CE, when he declares himself a governor of the Sasanian Emperor Peroz I. The letter comes from the archives of the Kingdom of Rob, located in southern Bactria.
 In this letter he presents himself as:

 In 484 CE Peroz was vanquished and killed by the Hephthalites, and Bactria came under Hephthalite rule from that time.
 A contract in the Bactrian language from the archive of the kingdom of Rob, has been found, which mentions taxes from the Hephthalites, requiring the sale of land in order to pay these taxes.
 It is dated to 483/484 CE.

 Two documents were also found, with dates from the period from 492 to 527.
 These documents mention taxes paid to the Hephthalite ruler.
 Another, undated documents, mentions: